MarckBamaca/remodelapartments/src/pages/beforeandafter.md

     type: grid_section
   - title: Get in contact
     title_align: left
-    content: |
+    content: >
-      1. Submit a form to have one of us reach out to you for your needs!
+      Reach out to use either through Email or Phone and will get right back to you as soon as possible.
     content_align: left
     form_position: right
     form_width: fifty